Songs

 Click Here for tab for Jane Says by Jane’s Addiction

-Click Here for tab for Knocking On The Heavens Door by Bob Dylan
+Click Here for tab for Knocking on Heavens Door by Bob Dylan

 Layla (unplugged) by Eric Clapton